vycdev/king-typer/docs/about.md

 The `src` folder is structured in:
 - `index.tsx`: which contains the main app.
 - `style.tsx`: which contains the styling exports for the main app.
-- `server.ts`: which is the server that runs the complied app as a SPA. (heroku needs this)
+- `server.ts`: which is the server that runs the complied app as a SPA.
 - `utils`: a folder that contains imports for the above files.
 - `components`: a folder which contains components that are imported in the main app to be rendered.